x3419/OutlookSearcher/OutlookSearcher/README.md

 ### Usage:
     Arguments:
-        Required:
-            searchterms     Specify a comma deliminated list of searchterms.
+       searchterms     Specify a comma delimited list of searchterms.
 This will search through every email in every Outlook folder.

 ### Examples:
             OutlookSearcher.exe searchterms=password